CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 Adventure Maps:

 Maps found within this adventure are intended exclusively for the Narrator's reference.
 These maps not only depict the entirety of an adventure location but also reveal concealed doors, hidden traps, and other elements meant to remain hidden from the players.
 Thus, the need for maintaining secrecy.
-Maps are particularly useful when presenting multiroom lairs and other expansive locales with numerous areas to explore.
+Maps are particularly useful when presenting multi room lairs and other expansive locales with numerous areas to explore.
 Consequently, not every locale necessitates a map.

 When players reach a location indicated on a map, you can choose between providing a verbal description to help them form a mental image of the area or sketching what they see on a separate piece of graph paper, mirroring your map but selectively omitting details as needed.